Cloutaura influencer marketing platform

 Creator Marketing Tool

-Estimate creator campaign ROI using campaign spend, revenue, conversions, average order value, and cost per acquisition.
+Estimate creator campaign ROI using campaign cost, conversions, order value, and gross margin in a planning model for Indian brands.

 Total cost